council

 Suppliers must comply with all applicable laws relating to child safety.
 Suppliers are expected to:

-• manage child safety risks;
+• Manage child safety risks;

-• promptly report to the Council, any child safety issues (including allegations of harm of a child) that have occurred in connection with work undertaken for the Council.
+• Promptly report to the Council, any child safety issues (including allegations of harm of a child) that have occurred in connection with work undertaken for the Council.

 Environmental management